10 Easy Nature-Inspired Self-Care Ideas

 2. Watch the Sunset or Sunrise

-3. Garden or Care for a Plant
+3. Garden or Take Care of a Plant

 4. Sit Quietly by Water